InternalDeveloperPlatform/Platform-Engineering-Community/COMMUNITY_GUIDELINES.md

 We developed the following community guidelines to provide guidance on how to engage with other users in the community and what you should expect from others.

-*These guidelines are first and foremost useful for the Community, so the Community will be the main actor responsible for manteinance and continuous review. *
+*These guidelines are first and foremost useful for the Community, so the Community will be the main actor responsible for manteinance and continuous review.
+Everyone is welcome to participate in this document and comment/ask for changes.*

 ## The PE Slack Channel

 The Slack channel is the main community platform.
 With more than 8000 people participating (Dec 2022), it represents a good picture of the current platform engineering community.

+The basic rules for the Slack channel in regards to promotion and product are:
+* Things you can do: Post links to your own website/product, promote your talks, promote your meetups, connect with others in the allocated spaces as specified below.
+* Things you can't do: Only post self-promotional posts/comments; send unsolicited private messages to members about your self-promotional content; use redirects to obfuscate your self-promotional content.

-It is comprised of a list of channels that are represented down below (this list is not complete and ever-changing dependent on community wishes):
+It is comprised of a list of channels that are represented down below (*this list is not complete and is ever-changing dependent on community wishes*):

 **Generic - Community leaders led:**